Cancellation of Removal Eligibility: Find Out Who Qualifies and How to Apply

 Learn How a Writ of Mandamus Can Help

-It is important to understand that cancellation of removal is divided into two distinct categories, each with specific eligibility requirements and procedural nuances:
+It is important to understand that cancellation of removal is divided into two distinct categories, each with specific eligibility criteria and procedural requirements:

-Given the complexity and high evidentiary burden involved, applicants are strongly advised to compile and present comprehensive documentation supporting their eligibility.
-Such evidence often includes:
+Given the complexity and high evidentiary standards involved, applicants are strongly advised to compile and submit comprehensive documentation supporting their eligibility.
+Such evidence typically includes:

 Promotional Banner